-- The welfare of the individual is the paramount concern. - Making hasty or ill-informed decisions in connection with a member of staff can irreparably damage an individual's reputation, confidence and career.
+• The welfare of the individual is the paramount concern.

+Making hasty or ill-informed decisions in connection with a member of staff can irreparably damage an individual's reputation, confidence and career.
 Therefore, those dealing with such allegations within the organisation will do so with sensitivity and will act in a careful, measured way.

-If an allegation is made or there is a concern that a member of staff is abusing a learner or another adult, you must discuss this immediately with your line manager.
+If an allegation is made or there is a concern that a member of staff is abusing a learner or another adult, you must discuss this immediately the DLS / Deputy Safeguarding officer.